chef-boneyard/chef-rfc/rfc015-powershell-dsc-resources.md

 ## Functional specification of Chef resources for DSC

 This section describes the Chef resources that interact with DSC in terms of their attributes and general DSL usage within Chef recipes.
-The behaviors implemented by the esources are also given in terms of how they would map to the equivalent PowerShell script that would implement the intended configuration on the system.
+The behaviors implemented by the resources are also given in terms of how they would map to the equivalent PowerShell script that would implement the intended configuration on the system.
 While this PowerShell-based description may strongly imply an implementation for the Chef resources with regard to how they integrate with DSC, such an implementation is not in any way advocated or mandated here, and is likely to deviate significantly if not completely from how a released implementation of this